zofe/dataform/README.md

     $form->saved(function() use ($form)
     {
-        // user where id = 1 will be saved,
+        // user where id = 1 saved,
         // you can access it with $form->model inside this closure

         $form->message("ok record saved");